Self-Supervised Modality-Aware Multiple Granularity Pre-Training for RGB-Infrared Person Re-Identification: Experiments

 \subsection{Generalization Ability across Datasets}

 We further evaluate the cross-dataset generalization capability of MMGL features.
-Specifically, we pre-train the aforementioned five models with MMGL on SYSU-MM01, and then transfer the learned features to solve RGB-IR ReID on RegDB.
-We use the same fine-tuning hyperparameters ImageNet-supervised model has, and provide random initialization results as references.
-More transfer learning results are included in the \textbf{Appendix}.
+Specifically, we pre-train the aforementioned seven models with MMGL on SYSU-MM01, and then transfer the learned features to solve RGB-IR ReID on RegDB.
+For fair comparison, we use the same fine-tuning hyperparameters as the ImageNet-pretrained model has, and provide random initialization results as references.

 Table \ref{Table:RegDB} shows the fine-tuning results on RegDB.
-The performance gap between no pre-training and ImageNet pre-training widens more than that on SYSU-MM01, possibly owing to the even smaller size of RegDB.
-Severe over-fitting also makes it hard to train models from scratch --- AGW, DDAG, and CAJ even meet gradient explosion on RegDB.
+We can see that the performance gap between no pre-training and ImageNet pre-training widens more than that on SYSU-MM01, possibly owing to the even smaller size of RegDB.
+Random initialization with scarce data also makes it hard to train models from scratch --- AGW, DDAG, and CAJ, MutualInfo, and MPANet all meet gradient explosion on RegDB.
+Moreover, light-weight models, i.e., One-Stream and NFS, seem robust to the initialization strategies.
+However, they still suffer from serve over-fitting and achieve much inferior ReID accuracy due to the data scarcity.

 Surprisingly, MMGL pre-training demonstrates consistent performance and good transferability across datasets, and even surpasses its ImageNet-supervised counterpart when outfitted on various off-the-shelf models.
-Note that such improvement is achieved under large domain shift, as SYSU-MM01 is captured by near-infrared cameras while RegDB is collected by far-infrared sensors.
+Note that such improvement is achieved along with large domain shift, as SYSU-MM01 is captured by near-infrared cameras while RegDB is collected by far-infrared sensors.
 All of the above results suggest that MMGL features are robust and generalizable.